plipp/informatica-scala-2016/docs/tutorial/XX-Pathfinder-II.md

 # Make the Pathfinder more clever

 so that it e.g.
-- does get out of a U-wallv
+- gets out of a U-wall
-- does not collide with bad beasts, but eats good food...
+- does not collide with bad beasts, but instead eats good food...

 Learn more Scala concepts like
 - pattern matching